crazycooky77/ci_projects/README.md

 #### W3C
 All pages were checked using [the Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) and no errors were found as evidenced on [this page](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fcrazycooky77.github.io%2Fci_projects%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) and via the image below.
 <img src='assets/images/readme/w3c.png' alt='W3C Validator result'/>

+#### Lighthouse
+The website was checked using Lighthouse and issues that were identified resolved.
+Therefore, the latest score for the site is at... as evidenced below.

 #### Wave
 - Wave provides a contrast error for the H1 header of the website.
 Due to the CSS border added, the text is legible, despite the font colour being essentially transparent.
 This was a stylistic choice to leave as-is.